The Best Things To Do in Mallorca, Spain

 Everyone loves a good lookout!
 Especially when it offers you one of the best panoramic views of Mallorca.
 Stunning cliffs and sea view as far as the eye can see!

 You have to walk a little to get to the top, but it’s worth it.
 Ah!
 And, as elsewhere in Mallorca, get ready for the nightmare of finding parking.

-Do not stop spending a few days in Palma, and while visiting the island in your rental car, stop in as many villages as you can; you will see that they are super picturesque.
+Do not stop spending a few days in Palma, and while visiting the island in your rental car, stop in as many villages as you can; you will see they are super picturesque.

 Don’t forget Soller, Valldemossa, Santanyi, Santa Catalina, and Banyalbufar, among others.